Fasting in the Mountains: Why Altitude and Quiet Deepen the Fast

 Water, warmth and mountain views

-The BadeHarpfe (2025) connects a Finnish sauna, a panoramic relaxation room, an endurance-and-strength fitness area and the outdoor natural pool.
-The 25 by 5 metre pool looks out between the Wendelstein and the Sonnwendjoch.
+Movement at Tannerhof also includes water.
+The BadeHarpfe (2025) combines a Finnish sauna, a panoramic relaxation room, an endurance-and-strength fitness area and the outdoor natural pool.
+The pool is 25 by 5 metres, stainless steel, naturally purified and heated from April to October; in winter it is used for ice bathing.
+It looks out between the Wendelstein and the Sonnwendjoch — a bath with a mountain backdrop, in a fasting week a quiet highlight of the day.
+Sweat-laugh-dive.

 A fasting week does not end with the last fasting day.
-The breaking of the fast begins at lunchtime with a small bowl of faster's broth and then the apple.
-After that comes the rebuilding phase over roughly one third of the fasting time.
+The breaking of the fast, which still counts as fasting time, begins at Tannerhof at midday with a small bowl of faster's broth and then the apple, raw or steamed, chewed very consciously.
+After that comes the rebuilding over roughly one third of the fasting time, with easily digestible vegetables, fermented foods and fibre.
+People who jump back into the old everyday quickly take away part of the transition from the body.
+That is why rebuilding belongs to the fast itself.

 Fasting in Bayrischzell